40thieves/final-year-project/src/06 - testing-and-evaluation/02 - testing-summary.md

 | Altmetrics data collection | 93.85%     | 84.85%   | 100%      | 93.85% |
 | Search                     | 96.97%     | 90.48%   | 100%      | 96.97% |

-Table 3: Testing coverage report, for the data collection and search modules
+<figcaption>Table 3: Testing coverage report, for the data collection and search modules</figcaption>

 Coverage of the web application part of the code base is poor.
 Time restrictions meant that few tests were written while developing this part of the application.
 However, this may not seriously affect the project, as much of the functionality of the web application extends the well tested Express framework, or Mongoose object-model map.